 - Applicant submits the following items in both print and electronic (pdf) format to the Topeka Planning & Development Department (email pdf files to firstname.lastname@example.org).
 Submissions are not complete until the elctronic files have been emailed.
 If you have difficulty sending large files, email Kris Wagers for assistance.

 - Site Plan Review Application

-- Two folded copies of the Site Plan, Landscape Plan, Utilities Plan, and Exterior Elevations, along with any other associated plans as determined are needed at the pre-application meeting.
+- One folded copy each of the Site Plan, Landscape Plan, Utilities Plan, and Exterior Elevations, along with any other associated plans as determined are needed at the pre-application meeting.

-- If required, electronic and two print copies of Traffic Impact Analysis and Stormwater Drainage Report and/or drainage information.
+- If required, electronic copies of Traffic Impact Analysis and Stormwater Drainage Report and/or drainage information.
 Print copies of these documents are not needed.

 - The Planning & Development Department distributes the Site Plan Review application to reviewing departments and agencies for comment (Engineering, Utilities, Development Services, Fire, Water Pollution Control, etc.).
 City staff will meet internally within two weeks to review the site plan application.
 The outcome of the Site Plan Review, including staff comments, will be emailed to the applicant in the form of an attachment within 2 to 3 weeks.
 If a Traffic Study or stormwater drainage report is required by Public Works, this time line might be longer.

 - The outcome of the Site Plan Review will be one of the following:

 - Review is not completed: the application is incomplete and lacks substantial information required to review.